LastBrainiac/MovieTicketBooking/README.md

 ## Overview

-This application is a simplified movie ticket booking system and made as a hobby project.
-Very important that is not a production ready software.
-I'm aware that it lacks lots of logging, validation and error handling, but that's not the point now, because the main goal was to build a microservice based backend which runs in the Docker container.
+This application is a simplified movie ticket booking system - which made as a hobby project - and based on a backend with microservices architecture which runs in the Docker containers.
 The backend serves two frontends which have almost same functionality, but created with different technologies and user interfaces.

 ## Used technologies